kevinjardine/Elgg-Event-Calendar/README.txt

  recently added features.
 For more information, check the CHANGES.txt file or look at the event calendar settings available through Tools Administration.

-Version: 0.8
+Version: 0.85

-Requires: Elgg 1.5 or higher
+Requires: Elgg 1.8 or higher

+Should be installed in mod/event_calendar

 *Description*